Utkarsh Small Finance Bank Creditors Unanimously Approve Amalgamation Scheme

 *this image is generated using AI for illustrative purposes only.

 Utkarsh Small Finance Bank conducted a National Company Law Tribunal (NCLT) convened meeting of unsecured creditors on March 28, 2026, to deliberate on the scheme of amalgamation between Utkarsh CoreInvest Limited and the bank.
 The meeting, held through video conferencing at 03:30 p.m.
-IST, was organized pursuant to the Hon'ble NCLT Allahabad Bench order dated February 11, 2026.
+IST, concluded with unanimous approval of the amalgamation scheme, as confirmed by the scrutinizer's report dated March 31, 2026.

-The unsecured creditors meeting was conducted in compliance with the Companies Act, 2013, and SEBI Listing Regulations, with appropriate circulars from the Ministry of Corporate Affairs and Securities and Exchange Board of India.
-Company Secretary and Compliance Officer Muthiah Ganapathy welcomed the participants and confirmed attendance of 16 unsecured creditors as per the bank's records.
+The unsecured creditors meeting was conducted in compliance with the Companies Act, 2013, and SEBI Listing Regulations.
+Company Secretary and Compliance Officer Muthiah Ganapathy confirmed attendance of 16 unsecured creditors, with the bank subsequently disclosing comprehensive voting results through its April 1, 2026 communication to stock exchanges.

 Role: Name Designation